 In poetry, you are allowed to break more rules.
 You’re allowed to use grammar to create a rhythm, not just to separate dependent clauses.
 You are not bound to a certain length for poetry, either.
 Some poems can be as short as a few words, while others, like The Illiad, are hundreds of pages.

-(This is not an excuse to not know or break all of the rules.
+(This is not an excuse to not know the rules or to break all of the rules.
 They’re there for good reason.
 We need them.
-We also need to not take them so seriously if we are to become great writers.)
+We also need to not take them so seriously if we want to become great writers.)

 3. To Write Better Prose